Krishna9q/Blogz/README.md

 # 🚀 **Blogz App**

-A feature-rich blog application where users can sign up, log in, create blogs with images, and comment on others' blogs.
+A minimal blog application where users can sign up, log in, create blogs with images, and comment on others' blogs.

 ---